Have you ever wondered if wolves could pose a danger to your cat?

 Protective measures for cat owners against wolves

-Herd protection: A necessity in wolf-dense areas
+Livestock protection: A necessity in wolf-rich areas

 - Use electrified fences that provide a physical barrier while also acting as a deterrent.